Harmxn02/RedirectYouTubeShortsUI-Extension/README.md

 ## 📄 License

 MIT (or your preferred license, idk really, use it like you want, but only in a legal way or something?)

+Feel free to change any file before adding it to your browser if you don't trust strangers on the Internet :)